dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/howto-workflow.md

 ---
 type: docs
-title: "How to: Set up a workflow"
+title: "How to: Run a workflow"
-linkTitle: "How to: Set up workflows"
+linkTitle: "How to: Run workflows"
 weight: 2000
-description: Integrate, manage, and expose workflows with the built-in workflow runtime component and SDKs
+description: Integrate, manage, and expose workflows
 ---

-Now that you've learned about the

-Currently two supported workflow engines are Temporal.io and Logic Apps, both of which follow the same set up steps outlined below

-Two external workflows:
+Now that you've read about [the workflow building block]({{< ref workflow-overview >}}) and created your worfklow component, learn more about how to:

+- Use the built-in worfklow component
+- Register an external workflow engine with Dapr.

+Currently, Dapr supports two external workflow engines:
 - Temporal.io
 - Logic Apps

+[Insert diagram]

-## Create your workflow
+## Run your workflow

 {{< tabs "Built-in" Temporal.io "Azure Logic Apps" >}}